-Now, the modem is piece of hardware that a coaxial cable provided by your internet company will plug into.
-The modem will take that internet connection coming from either a cable box outside, or a satellite if you have a dish based network.
+Now, the modem is a piece of hardware that a coaxial cable provided by your internet company will plug into.
+The modem will take that internet connection coming from either a cable box outside or a satellite if you have a dish based network.

 This means that the first thing we need to do is determine if we have just a modem, or a modem and a router in one so that we can disable the WiFi.
 This information will typically be clearly listed on the box or on a sheet of paper.
 However, if you are not sure, just call your provider and ask, they will be able to tell you.
 If it is a 2-in-1 unit, we want to disable the WiFi.